SAFE CONNECTIONS NOTICE

 Madison WI 53705

-• NY Only customers: Customers living in New York can complete a self-attestation form to complete a line request.
-See pages 8 and 9 of the above linked Safe Connections form.
+NY customers: Customers living in New York can complete a self-attestation form to complete a line request (refer to the Safe Connections form, pages 8-9).

 Expectations after Submitting a Line Separation Request

-• The account is subject to a fraud review, or,
+• The account is subject to a fraud review

-• You’ve initiated a request to move your number to a different provider and the move request cannot be stopped.
+• You initiated a request to move your number to a different provider and the move request cannot be stopped

 Important Details

-1. Support Resources: If you are experiencing abuse and need assistance, contact:
+• If you are experiencing abuse and need assistance, contact the National Domestic Violence Hotline:

-2. Service Options: When initiating a new TDS Mobile Service account, as part of your request, it will be necessary to set up a credit card online for prepaid services.
+2. Service Options: Establishing a new TDS Mobile Service account requires setting up a credit card online for prepaid services.
 You will receive an email notification with instructions on how to complete this process.

-3. Mobile Plan Pricing: Below is the pricing for each line.
-The discounted price assumes the customer has TDS High Speed Internet service installed at their primary residence.
-If not, the non-discounted price will be applied.
+3. Mobile Plan Pricing: Line separation includes the discounted price options listed below.
+Each assumes you have TDS High Speed Internet service installed at your primary residence.
+If not, the non-discounted price is applied.

 Plan name Voice Text Data Discounted Price (per line) Non-Discounted Price Lines Supported